 This is a wonderful dish for a large number of people because it’s easy to prepare ahead of time and simmer away while you are cleaning and getting ready for the party.
 Most all diets can eat this sauce, except people who can’t have nightshades and you can do different options for the noodles, like zoodles, gluten-free pasta or just plain, cheap noodles for those of you who can eat those.

 Someday I’ll make another recipe that is my Nana’s exact recipe.
 Would you like that?
 I’d like to know if there would be enough demand for that.
-Until then, this is a good slow cooker spaghetti sauce with meatballs that’s sort of like Nana’s.
+Until then, this is a good slow cooker spaghetti sauce with meatballs that’s sort of like Nana’s but way easier.